Pleiotropic Effects of Statins

 There is also indication that the anti-inflammatory properties of statins may be useful in protecting against multiple sclerosis.
 French scientists found high doses of atorvastatin were effective in slowing the progression of MS. Patients who took the drug has significant reductions in MS Impact Score (MSIS), and minor (not statistically significant) improvements in hand dexterity and walking ability.
 The anti-inflammatory effects also appear to ease the symptoms of COPD.

 By reducing tissue inflammation and improving blood flow, statins may actually help aid the healing or surgical wounds.
 They might also reduce the risk of thyroid-associated ophthalmopathy, a condition some Graves Disease patients get.
+An analysis published in the Annals of Internal Medicine in 2018 found pleiotropic benefits were not significant.

 In the Elderly